raspberrypi/hats/README.md

 ## Introduction

 The Raspberry Pi has been designed specifically with add-on boards in mind.
 In 2014 after the release of the Raspberry Pi B+, we introduced "HATs" (Hardware Attached on Top).
-A HAT is any add-on board for Raspberry Pi that conforms to the HAT specification.
-HATs are compatible with any of the 40 pin Raspbery Pi's but are not backward compatible with models A and B as they use the old 26 pin headers.
+A HAT is any add-on board made for the Raspberry Pi that conforms to the HAT specification.
+HATs are compatible with all of the 40 pin Raspberry Pi's but are not backwards compatible with models A and B as they use the old 26 pin headers.
 There are obviously a lot of add-on boards designed for the original model A and B boards.
 On the 40 pin GPIO header, the first 26 pins are identical to those of the original models, so most existing boards will still work.

 As well as now being a 40W GPIO header (originals on B and A are 26W) the biggest change with these newer add-on boards are that the 40 pin header has 2 special pins (ID_SC and ID_SD) which are reserved exclusively for attaching an "ID EEPROM".
 The ID EEPROM contains data to identify the board, tells the Pi how the GPIOs need to be set up and what hardware is on the board.
 This allows the add-on board to be automatically identified and set up by the Pi software at boot time including loading all the necessary drivers.